lammps/lammps/doc/src/dump_modify.rst

 snapshot to be skipped (not written to the dump file), if a condition is met.
 The condition is computed by an :doc:`equal-style variable
 <variable>`, which should be specified as v_name, where name is the
 variable name.
-If the variable evaulation returns a non-zero value, then the dump snapshot is skipped.
+If the variable evaluation returns a non-zero value, then the dump snapshot is skipped.
 If it returns zero, the dump proceeds as usual.
 Note that :doc:`equal-style variable <variable>` can contain Boolean operators which effectively evaluate as a true